Endometriosis and fertility: what impact on conception?

 Unlike in vitro fertilization, fertilization takes place inside the woman's body.

-IVF is the most complete technique, but also the most invasive, with a risk of complications for patients and couples.
-IVF involves fertilizing the woman's egg with a sperm cell in the laboratory.
-To achieve this, the man must donate sperm, and the woman must perform a retrieval under anaesthetic following ovarian stimulation.
+IVF is the most complete technique, but also the most invasive, with a risk of complications for both patient and couple.
+IVF involves fertilizing a woman's egg with a sperm cell in the laboratory.
+To achieve this, the man must donate sperm, and the woman must perform a retrieval under anesthesia following ovarian stimulation.
 The embryos are then transferred to the uterus.
 The entire IVF process is closely monitored by doctors.

 There are two forms of IVF:

-• IVF ICSI (Intra Cytoplasmic Sperm Injection) is proposed in cases of male infertility.
-This technique is based on microscopic selection of the most mobile and highest-quality spermatozoa for direct injection into the mature oocyte.
+- IVF ICSI (Intra Cytoplasmic Sperm Injection) is proposed in cases of male infertility.
+This technique is based on microscopic selection of the most mobile and highest-quality spermatozoa, which are then injected directly into the mature oocyte.

 FAQs on fertility with endometriosis